evanmalherbe/blog/README.md

 To run the unit test for the backend of the app:

-1. Navigate to the "blog" from the command line interface.
+1. Navigate to the "blog" directory from the command line interface.
 E.g. cd c:/blog.
 2. Type "npm test".
 3. If the test runs successfully, you should get a response that looks like figure 26 below.